-Tideway is a regulated infrastructure provider restricted by its licence to designing, constructing, maintaining, owning and financing the tunnel.
-The tunnel prevents millions of tonnes of sewage from overflowing into the River Thames leading to a substantial improvement in the ecology of the river.
-The net proceeds from the issuance of Green and Blue debt instruments are used to finance and refinance the delivery of the Thames Tideway Tunnel.
-All Tideway's revenues are derived from the tunnel.
-This asset falls into the GBP and GLP use of proceeds for 'pollution prevention and control' and 'sustainable water and wastewater management' as published by the ICMA (2021 with June 2022 Appendix) and LMA (2025).
+Tideway is a regulated infrastructure provider discharges into the river Thames, Tideway and restricted by its licence to designing, constructing, BFP may elect to issue Blue debt, highlighting the main purpose of the company of cleaning the maintaining, owning and financing the tunnel.
+The tunnel prevents millions of tonnes of sewage river and preventing discharges from reaching the North Sea.
+We will also comply with the from overflowing into the River Thames leading to a substantial improvement in the ecology of the appropriate exclusions defined in the BFSBE river.
+The net proceeds from the issuance of Green guidance. and Blue debt instruments are used to finance The Thames Tideway Tunnel is a high-quality and refinance the delivery of the Thames Tideway asset built to achieve 120 years design life, Tunnel.
+All Tideway's revenues are derived from expected to require minimal maintenance of the tunnel.
+This asset falls into the GBP and GLP deep level assets contributing to the low carbon use of proceeds for 'pollution prevention and footprint during the long operational stage.
+The control' and 'sustainable water and wastewater TTT is designed to be resilient to climate change management' as published by the ICMA (2021 and population growth in London until at least the with June 2022 Appendix) and LMA (2025).
+2080s - please refer to our latest Annual Report which includes our Climate-related Financial Disclosures report.
+The tunnel will continue to provide clear environmental benefits and make a meaningful impact to the environment and human health well into the next century.